 So, the question for all businesses is how much money and time they’ll lose if they choose not to invest in the right UPS system.
 A small company with only a few employees may believe they can handle the risk, but what happens if their data is corrupted?
 Or if the failure results in an indirect security breach?
 If customers perceive a business as unreliable, how many people will they tell about their experience?
 A power outage of 20 minutes or less may seem like a small hiccup in the grand scheme of things, but these happenings have ripple effects that companies may not be ready to absorb.

-There’s no doubt that technology has become more resilient in the past few years to unexpected events, but business owners may be surprised at just how vulnerable their equipment is to a power interruption.
+There’s no doubt that technology products has become more resilient in the past few years to unexpected events, but business owners may be surprised at just how vulnerable their equipment is to a power interruption.
 What’s more is that a hard drive or a system may seem as though it’s in working order when it’s actually had some type of file or data corruption occur.
 To avoid this fate, IT decision-makers need to be willing to invest in backup plans.
 A UPS shows employees and leaders alike that the work they do is far too valuable to lose.

 Are you unsure if your power backup system is setup for with functional and fiscal optimization?
 Contact us to get a free power audit, or to learn more about UPS offerings we can provide to your organization.